Ryhma10/Websovellus-projekti-ryhma-10/README.md

 - **Groups:** Create and join groups, manage group memberships.
 - **Group Movies:** Add movies to groups with notes and ratings.

+## Extra Features
+- **Animation:** Various animations on our page on headers etc.
+- **Finnkino search with 3 criterias:** Finnkino search with title, theatre and showtime.
+- **Profile picture:** Users can add profile pictures to profile page.
+- **Movie Carousels:** Popular & Now in theatres carousels for each search to highlight trending movies.

 ## Technologies

 - **Frontend:** React (Vite)